DongMinDMK/DongMinDMK/README.md

 <div align=center>

-### 👋  Hello!
-This is DongMinDMK Repo's. glad to see you.
+### 👋  This is DongMinDMK Repo's. glad to see you.
 Nice to meet you!  👋

 </div>